All Products

 Note

-The RDS instances must run the same database engine version and RDS edition.
-Otherwise, the Modify Parameters button is dimmed.
+The instances that you want to modify in a batch must use the same database engine version and RDS edition.
+Otherwise, the Modify Parameters button is grayed out.

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-3. On the page that appears, click the Edit History tab.
+3. Click the Edit History tab.

 4. Select a time range and click OK.